hans-mayer/synflood.c/README.md

 our own custom TCP SYN packets we need to use raw sockets (see raw(7)) and raw sockets can only be created by a superuser.

-NOTE: Technically any user with the `CAP_NET_RAW` capability can create raw sockets, so in that sense a superuser isn't exactly needed.
-But a more thorough explanation of this is beyond the scope of this README - read capabilities(7) if you're really interested.
+This is a fork from https://github.com/Hypro999/synflood.c written by Hemanth V. Alluri

+As his repository is archived I was not able to create a pull request.
+Therefore I created a new repository.

 ```
 Usage: [sudo] synflood [REQUIRED PARAMETERS] [OPTIONAL PARAMETERS]

 Required parameters:

 -h, --hostname
-    The hostname of the target to attack.
-Only use hostnames of TCP servers
+    The hostname or IP address of the target to attack.
-    that are available to your default network interface (usually wlo1 or
-    eth0) and that you either directly own or have explicit permission to
-    attack.
     We expect the hostname to resolve to an IPv4 address.
-    Because we use wlo1/eth0 you can't use any loopback interface hostnames
-    to directly synflood yourself.
+    example:
+       -h 192.168.1.1

 -p, --port
-    The port number that you want to attack.
-Can be any valid TCP port that's
+    A port number or a list of port numbers that you want to attack.
-    open on the server.
-For example, aim for webservers (80/443) or SSH (22).
+    Can be any valid TCP port that's open on the target server.
+    examples:
+       --port 80
+       -p 80,25,443

 Optional parameters:

 -t, --attack-time
     The number of seconds to launch the attack for.
-Must be a positive integer
+    Must be a positive integer less than 120 (seconds).
-    less than 120 (seconds) this is done for your own (and the target)
-    network's safety.
-We just want to demonstrate synflooding here and not
-    cause any serious damage lasting longer than a short while (plus 2 minutes
-    should actually be enough to take down most test servers).
+    example:
+       -t 30

 -v
-    Enable verbose mode (recommended).
+    Enable verbose mode (recommended to be used as first argument).

 -s --enable-sniffer
     Enable the packet sniffer.
 We use libpcap and a child process to manage